konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/3transform.md

 $ move2kube transform --config m2kconfig.yaml
 ```
 2. Answer all the questions as appropriate.
 For most questions accept the default answers.
 Some questions to watch out for are:

-- A spurious service called `config-utils` was detected by one of the transformers.
-We can deselect it when we are asked to select the services we are interested in or by editing the plan file.
+- A spurious service called `config-utils` was detected by one of the transformers can be deselected when asked to select the services or by editing the plan file.
 - Move2Kube has detected the Maven profiles for each of the Java services.
-If you are deploying to MiniKube, select the `dev-inmemorydb` profile.
-Similar questions for the SpringBoot profiles.
+Select the `dev-inmemorydb` profile to deploy to MiniKube.
+There will be similar questions for the SpringBoot profiles.
-- The container registry and namespace that you want to use.
+- The container registry and namespace to use.
 A container registry is where all the images are stored (Example: Quay, Docker Hub, etc.).
 - The ingress hostname and ingress TLS secret.
-If you are deploying to MiniKube then give `localhost` as the ingress host and leave the TLS secret blank.
+If deploying to MiniKube, give `localhost` as the ingress host and leave the TLS secret blank.
-- We will select `ClusterIP` to only expose the `order` `customers` `inventory` and `gateway` services inside the cluster.
-We will choose `Ingress` and `/` as the path to expose the `frontend` service.
+- Select `ClusterIP` to only expose the `order` `customers` `inventory` and `gateway` services inside the cluster.
+Choose `Ingress` and `/` as the path to expose the `frontend` service.
 This way only the `frontend` will be exposed outside the cluster through the ingress.

 ```console